National Black Dog Day might be over, but our love for black dogs still goes strong.

-We teamed up with talented photographer Shaina Fishman to spread awareness about the issue to help combat the problem.
-Sarah Brasky (@thedogmatchmaker), Executive Director of Foster Dogs, helped recruit fourteen black rescue dogs to participate in the photo shoot.
+So, we teamed up with talented photographer Shaina Fishman to spread awareness about the issue and help combat the problem.
+Sarah Brasky (@thedogmatchmaker), Executive Director of Foster Dogs, helped recruit fourteen black rescue dogs to participate in our photo shoot.

 According to the ASPCA, 20% of the 3.3 millions dogs in shelters nationwide are euthanized every year.
 Through increased foster and adoption rates, these numbers can fall drastically.
 “A stigma can follow adoptable animals who are black, as they often wait longer to find their forever homes,” says The Bark in an article about the plight of black dogs in shelter.
 “Many shelters take extra steps to make black dogs more adoptable, according to Kate Pullen, director of animal sheltering issues at the Humane Society of the United States in Washington, D.C..
 Teaching the dogs tricks, putting placards on kennels highlighting the dog’s personality… anything to catch the eye and imagination of potential adopters.”